 Eventmanagement during Corona pandemic

-With the next easing of regulations Berlin is looking forward to welcome you and impressive events.
-All partners in the city are working together on solutions to ensure responsible events and safe visits to Berlin for your participants.
-Many restaurants are open since the 15th of May 2020, hotels & guesthouses are welcoming guests since the 25th of May 2020.
+Berlin is looking forward to welcome you and impressive events.
+All partners in the city have been working together on solutions to ensure responsible events and safe visits to Berlin for your participants.

 Furthermore the Senate Chancellery of the federal state of Berlin released decisions on easing regulations for Meetings, Incentives, Conventions, Events and Trade Fair Shows in compliance with hygiene and safety regulations.

 Easings for events in Berlin // Indoor Events

 - from the 2nd of June 2020: up to 150 participants indoor

 - from the 30th of June 2020: up to 300 participants indoor